 On-campus housing is in high demand, so it is important that students submit their housing enrollment deposits to the Office of Admissions as soon as possible to secure a space.
 If you have any questions regarding the deposit, please contact the Office of Admissions.

 The Need To Know of Living On Campus at AU: 2018-2019

 How do I apply for on-campus housing?

-Download the online PDF of our first-year housing guide (2018-2019 Guide to be released March 1, 2018).
-The online application will open at 10 a.m. on Monday, April 2 for students who have already submitted a housing deposit with AU Admissions.
+Download the online PDF of our first-year housing guide.
+The online application will open at 12 p.m. on Monday, April 2 for students who have already submitted a housing deposit with AU Admissions.